rabbi-lion/nsxiv/README.md

 ~/.local/share/applications/nsxiv.desktop
 ```

-When installed through `dwm-install`, the desktop entry is configured to launch `nsxiv-rifle` using its absolute path so graphical applications do not depend on `~/.local/bin` being present in `PATH`.
+The desktop entry is configured to launch `nsxiv-rifle` using its absolute path so graphical applications do not depend on `~/.local/bin` being present in `PATH`.

 ## Trash support